georgemilosh/georgemilosh.github.io/_posts/2023-06-05-deep-learning.md

 [A gentle introduction](http://jalammar.github.io/illustrated-transformer/){:target="\_blank"} by Jay Alammar into how multi-head self-attention mechanism was implemented in the original paper on transformers.
 The jupyter notebook that is available is a bit dated since it is based on `tensorflow 1`.
 You will find other useful links in this introduction such as pytorch anotated code that goes with the famous article [Attention is all you need](https://arxiv.org/abs/1706.03762).

 This course on [Natural Language Processing](https://huggingface.co/learn/nlp-course/chapter1/1) is recommended if you want practical tips on how to pick up pre-trained transformers from `Hugging Face` 🤗 repository and fine-tune them for your downstream task.

+Interestingly some argue that transformers are a version of Graph Neural Network (GNN): [Source: Gradient website](https://thegradient.pub/transformers-are-graph-neural-networks/)

 ## Diffusion models